Back to top anchor

 Getting there

 The reserve is located on Clarke Road, Northwest of Geraldine on the edge of Waihi Gorge.
 Off Woodbury Road, drive onto Rae Road, then take your first left onto Clarke Road (which is not signposted).
-The reserve itself is signposted and there is a stile for public access.
+The reserve has no walking tracks.
+If you want to visit the reserve, join one of our volunteer working bees (see details below) or join our Branch and become a regular visitor to Conway's Bush.

 What can you do